-The floor participant sets the Conference ID and the Transaction ID in the common header following the rules given in Section 8.1.
+The floor participant sets the Conference ID and the Transaction ID in the COMMON-HEADER following the rules given in Section 8.1.

-The floor participant sets the User ID in the common header to the floor participant's identifier.
-This User ID will be used by the floor control server to authenticate and authorize the request.
+The floor participant sets the User ID in the COMMON-HEADER to the floor participant's identifier.
 If the sender of the FloorRequest message (identified by the User ID) is not the participant that would eventually get the floor (i.e., a third-party floor request), the sender SHOULD add a BENEFICIARY-ID attribute to the message identifying the beneficiary of the floor.

-Note that the name space for both the User ID and the Beneficiary ID is the same.
-That is, a given participant is identified by a single 16-bit value that can be used in the User ID in the common header and in several attributes: BENEFICIARY-ID, BENEFICIARY-INFORMATION, and REQUESTED-BY-INFORMATION.
+Note that the namespace for both the User ID and the Beneficiary ID is the same.
+That is, a given participant is identified by a single 16-bit value that can be used in the User ID in the COMMON-HEADER and in several attributes: BENEFICIARY-ID, BENEFICIARY-INFORMATION, and REQUESTED-BY-INFORMATION.

-The floor participant must insert at least one FLOOR-ID attribute in the FloorRequest message.
+The floor participant MUST insert at least one FLOOR-ID attribute in the FloorRequest message.
 If the client inserts more than one FLOOR-ID attribute, the floor control server will treat all the floor requests as an atomic package.
 That is, the floor control server will either grant or deny all the floors in the FloorRequest message.